 Tulane University’s history begins with the establishment of the Medical College of Louisiana in 1834.
 By 1847, the Medical College had become an integral part of the newly established public institution, The University of Louisiana.
 Tulane emerged as a private institution in 1884 after Paul Tulane bequeathed money to endow a university in New Orleans “for the promotion and encouragement of intellectual, moral and industrial education.”
-The Board of Administrators of the Tulane Educational Fund thus reformulated the University of Louisiana into the Tulane University of Louisiana.
+The Board of Administrators of the Tulane Educational Fund thus reconfigured the University of Louisiana into the Tulane University of Louisiana.
 More complete histories can be found on Tulane University's History page and in the Tulane Potpourri Fact Book.

 Documents pertaining to the establishment of the University reside in the Louisiana Research Collection’s manuscripts archives, also located here in Tulane’s Special Collections.
 These include the papers of Paul Tulane, benefactor of Tulane University, and Josephine Louise Newcomb, who established Sophie Newcomb College for Women as a co-ordinate college within Tulane University in 1887.